ms8527/axway-open-docs/content/en/docs/cass_admin/cassandra_bur.md

 * These instructions use the Cassandra snapshot functionality.
 A *snapshot* is a set of hard links for the current data files in a keyspace.
   While the snapshot does not take up noticeable diskspace, it will cause stale data files not to be cleaned up.
 This is because a snapshot directory is created under each table directory and will contain hard links to all table data files.
 When Cassandra cleans up the stale table data files, the snapshot files will remain.
 Therefore, it is critical to remove them promptly.
 The example backup script takes care of this by deleting the snapshot files at the end of the backup.
 * For safety reasons, the backup location should *not* be on the same disk as the Cassandra data directory, and it also must have enough free space to contain the keyspace.
+* If backing up and restoring Cassandra data between different environments with different domain ids, you **must** additionally re-encrypt the data using the KPS Admin Re-encrypt command.
+This is required as the encryption scheme used for sensitive KPS data uses a master salt which is based on the domain Id of the environment.
+Not re-encrypting the data will result in less performant decryption.
+For more information see, [KPS Admin Re-Encrypt](/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command/#re-encrypt-the-kps-data).

 {{% /alert %}}